 Step 7: Check the Kuchigane: Check the blade end of the handle with the kuchigane in place.
 If it is a sloppy fit, adjust the handle using knives, files, and sandpaper as necessary.

 A stopped hole drilled into a board works well to secure parts when deburring and chamfering them.
-Vise grips also work well for securing crowns if you pad the jaws to keep them from gouging the parts, but tend to deform kuchigane
+Vise grips also work well for securing crowns if you pad the jaws to keep them from gouging the parts, but such clamping tools tend to deform kuchigane, so please exercise caution.

 Step 10: Refinish the Kuchigane: If you decide to refinish the kuchigane, remove the existing chemical bluing with sandpaper at this time.